The homogeneous nanostructure of Hardide coatings has a volume porosity of <0.5% (effectively pore-free).

 Pores and pinhole defects in coatings can create paths for corrosive fluids or aggressive chemicals to attack and damage the substrate material, quickly leading to critical component failure and substantial repair and downtime costs.

-This local damage can quickly lead to critical component failure and inflict substantial repair and downtime costs.
-Low coating porosity is essential for gas and fluid control components as a diffusion of gases through a porous coating on valve components can result in an explosive gaseous mixture in the pipeline.
-Porosity can also affect the performance of the coated part in cyclic fatigue conditions where such defects can become stress concentrators which initiate mechanical failures.
+A low porosity coating is essential for gas and fluid control valve components, where a diffusion of gases through a porous coating can result in an explosive gaseous mixture in the pipeline.
+Porosity can also affect the performance of coated parts in cyclic fatigue conditions where defects can become stress concentrators which initiate mechanical failures.